kircherlab/cfDNA-UniFlow/README.md

 # Indexing the reference sequence (Requires 28N GB memory where N is the size of the reference sequence).
 ./bwa-mem2 index [-p prefix] <in.fasta>
 Where
-<in.fasta> is the path to reference sequence fasta file and
+<in.fasta> is the path to reference sequence FASTA file and
 <prefix> is the prefix of the names of the files that store the resultant index.
-Default is in.fasta.
+Default is in.FASTA.
 ```

-* bwa-mem2 mem uses around 4GB memory per thread
+* bwa-mem2 mem uses around 4GB memory per thread.

 ## 4 Quickstart guide

-Our goal in developing cfDNA UniFlow is to provide a scalable, configurable and easy-to-use workflow specifically tailored towards the processing of cfDNA samples.
+Our goal in developing cfDNA UniFlow is to provide a scalable, configurable, and easy-to-use workflow specifically tailored towards the processing of cfDNA samples.
 Users only need to provide sequencing information in FASTQ or BAM format and optionally modify the configuration file to their needs.
 Here we provide an example with a small input file for testing the workflows functionality.

 **Note:** For simplicity, we expect a Unix system for this guide.